Executive

 Simon Kerr

-Simon Kerr is a writer/reader/editor from Colorado.
-Their home turf is fantasy and sci fi, their passion is queer representation in media, and they have opinions about loose leaf tea.
+Simon Kerr (he/they) is a writer and bookseller from Colorado.
+His home turf is fantasy and sci-fi, his passion is queer representation in media, and his opinions about tea are many.

 Haley Lawson